 With more companies investing in digital experiences, brands that will rise above the crowd will need to become experience-centric and integrate less saturated channels like WhatsApp into their multichannel marketing strategy.

-When WhatsApp rolled out in 2009, it broke the mold in the mobile messaging apps market, by creating a thrilling new communication model.
-Many other messaging apps were launched subsequently – but with billion users, WhatsApp is still the app to beat.
+When WhatsApp rolled out in 2009, it broke the mold in the mobile messaging app market and created a thrilling new communication model.
+Companies launched similar messaging apps to follow, but with 2 billion users, WhatsApp is still the app to beat.

-For a long time, WhatsApp remained an entirely personal messaging app that was devoid of advertisements.
-But thanks to its sheer volume of users, companies were keenly looking at tapping into the marketing potential of this channel.
-In 2018, Facebook-owned WhatsApp finally opened up to the world of business with the release of its limited-access WhatsApp Business API.
+For a long time, WhatsApp was entirely a personal messaging app.
+But thanks to WhatsApp’s massive user base, companies started seeing the channel’s marketing potential.
+In 2018, the Facebook-owned messaging platform finally opened up to the business world with the release of its limited-access WhatsApp Business API.

 What is WhatsApp Business API?

-The app is similar to WhatsApp Messenger, but meant for small businesses.
-It’s available as a free download on both Android and iOS and comes with basic support features like a business profile, labels, and fast replies.
+Similar to WhatsApp Messenger, WhatsApp Business is a free mobile application for small businesses.
+It’s available to download on Android and iOS and comes with basic support features such as a verified business profile, labels, and fast replies.

 WhatsApp Business API

-The WhatsApp Business API allows organizations to connect their systems or third party services to WhatsApp so that they can communicate with their customers using this simple and secure messaging service.
-What are the key features that WhatsApp Business API offers to companies?
+The WhatsApp Business API allows organizations to connect their systems and third-party services to WhatsApp to communicate directly with their customers on the world’s leading messaging service.

-WhatsApp Business API allows companies to create a WhatsApp business profile, which has certain key differences from the regular, private accounts:
+WhatsApp Business API allows brands to create a WhatsApp Business profile, which has key differences from regular, private accounts:

-- Customers can see an organization’s name and logo at the top of every conversation.
+- Your company gets listed as a business account and business profile.
+Customers can see an organization’s name and logo at the top of every conversation.

 - Customers can chat with companies even when they don’t have their numbers saved as a contact.